Something you may commonly search online for answers about is how to make more money.

 Pending what certifications are out there specifically for you, there might be free ones or ones you have to pay to take.

-However, certifications that cost money are a fraction of the cost to pay to go back to school.
+However, certifications that cost money are a fraction of the cost to pay to go back to school and something you can do in your spare time.

 For example, I was working towards a career in digital marketing, so I took some free certifications from Google and a marketing software called HubSpot.
 This helped me land a marketing position with higher pay.